-Ella is a pure natural beauty, with its waterfalls, greenery, and hills it is just jaw-dropping.
+Ella is pure natural beauty, with its waterfalls, greenery, and hills it is just jaw-dropping.
 It has views that one hasn’t witnessed before, scenes one hasn’t seen before and nature one hasn’t felt before.
 Ella is the perfect place to go if one wants to refresh the brain.
 It has many famous places and has been under the attention of tourists for a decent amount of time now.

 WHERE IS ELLA?